FAQs: everything you need to know

 Directions | Public Transport | Parking

 Viaduct Harbour is located at the western end (left as you are looking at the water) of Quay Street in downtown Auckland.
-When you arrive, look for the New Zealand Maritime Museum entrance on your right immediately after the large white ‘KZ1’ yacht.
+When you arrive, look for our boat directly opposite the entrance to the New Zealand Maritime Museum.
+Check in at the Explore kiosk by the boat.

 We strongly encourage the use of public transport (bus, ferry, train) into Auckland city centre for your safari.
 You can see the public transport options and a journey planner on the Auckland Transport website.